-Petros Network coined the phrase Redemptive Lift to describe the transformation we were witnessing after equipping and sending missionary church planters to share the Gospel in rural, unreached villages in East Africa.
+Petros Network’s co-founder Ray Noah coined the phrase Redemptive Lift to describe the transformation we were witnessing in East Africa after equipping and sending Missionary Church Planters to share the Gospel in unreached villages.

-Redemptive Lift includes three critical streams for holistic transformation — spiritual, social, and economic.
+Redemptive Lift includes three critical streams of holistic transformation — spiritual, social, and economic.

 Petros Network started small in the Oromia Region of Ethiopia.
 A few simple and imperfect men and women were equipped as missionary church planters and sent into rural villages to share the Good News of Jesus.
 After a few months, we would return to the area to encourage the missionary church planters, train them some more, and send them out again.

 At each visit, their stories were remarkable.
 We would listen to testimonies of miracles, healings, deliverance from demon possession, the dead raised.
 Followed by stories of social and economic transformation in their villages as people lived out the Gospel.
 Husbands were staying with their wives or marrying only one wife.
 Switches used to whip the children into submission, were no longer present.
 Shops began to expand in the marketplace.
 Where there had been reports of uprisings, violent crimes, and horrendous cultural practices, leaders told us peace and prosperity were moving across the land.
 Furthermore, the church planters credited when the Good News of Jesus came to a village, everything in the community improved for the better.

 A common saying, “a rising tide lifts all boats” became our truth in the villages.
 For instance, even non-Christians were lifted by the message and activities of redemption.
 The Gospel became the conduit of Redemptive Lift for all the people regardless of gender, tribe, or religion.